ssdatar/cj-2016-final/README.md

-# Too broad or too harsh: analysing the California oex offender registry.
+# Too broad or too harsh: analyzing the California sex offender registry.
 Ana Santos and Saurabh Datar

 This is a working title